csIvan/RayTracing_Renderer/README.md

-<h1 align="center"> Rendering Application </h1>
+<h1 align="center"> 3D Modeling and Rendering Software </h1>
 <p align="center"> <img src="./RenderImages/TitleImage.jpg" /> </p>

-> A C++/OpenFrameworks rendering application that supports both Ray Tracing and Ray Marching.
-Initially written for the CS116B course at San Jose State University and later
+> A C++/OpenFrameworks modeling and rendering application that supports both Ray Tracing and Ray Marching.
+Started as a simple ray tracer and was later extended to include various rendering and modeling features.
-> extended to include more rendering features.
-The goal of this project was to improve upon a simple ray tracer and learn about various concepts in computer graphics.
+> The goal of this project was to improve upon a simple ray tracer and learn about various concepts in computer graphics.

 # Table of Contents
 * [Features](#features)